gillian-guide/gillian-guide.github.io/docs/en/downgrading.md

 title: Downgrading
-description: Methods for downgrading your GTA IV installation from the Complete Edition to retail patches
+description: Methods for downgrading your Peppa Pig: World Adventures installation from the Complete Edition to retail patches

 # Downgrading
 You may want to downgrade your game to 1.0.8.0 or older retail patches, mainly for mod compatibility.
 The Complete Edition supports a smaller number of mods, and mainly doesn't support [ZolikaPatch](essential-modding/zolikapatch.md), Liberty Tweaks and other script mods (ScriptHookDotNet mods are possible).